mareRong/cse15l-lab-reports/Lab2.md

 ![image](login.png)

 # Part 3
 In the past two weeks, I learned how to create and code my own server and open up a new port.
-I also learned the different components of a URL, such as path and query.
+Along with the knowledge of how to acquire different components of a URL, such as path and query.
+Moreover, I learned new terminal commands such as mkdir, ssh, and scp.